brettvachon/KerguelenPetrel/README.md

 # KerguelenPetrel
 ## Twitter bot

-Kerguelen Petrel is a Twitter bot that uses an RSS feed and Wordnik to update a Twitter Status and bother a Twitter user.
+Kerguelen Petrel is a Twitter bot that uses an RSS feed to update a Twitter Status and bother a Twitter user.
 The bot can also respond to @ messages and can follow or unfollow someone.

-The bot creates tweets by using content from either an RSS Feed title, an RSS Feed description, a Wordnik sentence, or a combination of those.
-The bot can also add hashtags to a Tweet which are either trends on Twitter or invented trends made by combining two words.
+The bot creates tweets by using content from either an RSS Feed title or an RSS Feed description.
+The bot can also add hashtags to a Tweet generated from Twitter.

 This bot runs on Google App Engine.
-The libraries used are Rome 1.9.0, JDom 2.0.6, Knicker 2.4.1 and Twitter4j 4.0.7.
+The libraries used are Rome 1.9.0, JDom 2.0.6, <s>Knicker 2.4.1</s> and Twitter4j 4.0.7.
 This bot is licenced under the Apache Licence.

 List of servlets: